google/vulkan-cpp-library/README.md

 # vulkan-cpp

 Vulkan abstraction library using C++11 for memory, resource management and type and thread safety as well as system independency.
-The goal is to be able to quickly write Vulkan code that is readable and clearly states its purpose, instead of being overwhelmed by pointer arithmetics, memory alignment and the lowely black screen of death.
+The goal is to be able to quickly write Vulkan code that is readable and clearly states its purpose, instead of being overwhelmed by pointer arithmetics, memory alignment and the lovely "Vulkan/OpenGL" black screen of death.

 ### Resource management